banroney/hvault-aws/README.md

 #### 1. Install the following tools
 The following method shows installation using HomeBrew.
-However, other tools like macports otr direct downloads can also be used.
+However, other tools like macports or direct downloads can also be used.
 The following tools are needed
  - AWS CLI
  - AWS SAM CLI